HomeHome E-mail UsE-mail Us

 Mark Gardner Mr. Gardner has been working as a social worker with children and families for thirteen years and specializes in treating infants, toddlers, preschoolers, elementary-school-aged children and their parents.
 In 1997, he completed his Master of Social Work degree from the Virginia Commonwealth University, which included training and postgraduate work at the Inova Kellar Center.
 Thereafter, he spent six years working as a psychotherapist with the Infancy and Early Childhood Program, part of Fairfax County's community mental health system.
 In addition to expertise in play and family therapy, Mr. Gardner is a certified trauma and loss specialist.
 Mr. Gardner has provided family therapy and grief groups to children whose parents have died and for two years co-led a grief group for children who lost a parent in the 9/11 attacks.

-Mr. Metz is the Program Director of Together for Success Program, providing therapy and early intervention to young children with pervasive developmental and autism spectrum challenges and their families.
-Mr. Metz received a masters of social work from the National Catholic School of Social Service, Catholic University of America, concentrating his studies on infant and early childhood development.
-Mr. Metz is also a 2008 graduate of the Leadership Education in Neurodevelopmental Disorders (LEND) Fellowship program located at Children's National Medical Center in Washington, D.C.
-In 2012, Mr. Metz joined the faculty of the National Catholic School of Social Service, serving as a Field Instructor for the Foundation Year Field Education & Integrative Seminar.
-He has been with Family Compass since 2008 (following a clinical internship in 2007-2008), and brings experience working with parents and young children, using play-based, developmentally-grounded strategies to foster interaction and engagement (DIR/Floortime, RDI, SCERTS).
-In addition to his work with children with autism, he has specialized in therapy with children with emotional and behavioral challenges and their families.
+Josh Metz Mr. Metz joins Family Compass (following a clinical internship in 2007-2008) as the program coordinator and therapist for the new Child Development Team, providing services and support to families of young children with developmental delays and challenges in engaging, relating and communicating.
+Mr. Metz has received a masters of social work from the National Catholic School of Social Service, Catholic University of America, concentrating his studies on infant and early childhood development.
+Mr. Metz is a 2008 graduate of the Leadership Education in Neurodevelopmental Disorders (LEND) Fellowship program located at Children's National Medical Center in Washington, D.C.
+Mr. Metz brings several years of experience working with parents and young children, using play-based, developmentally-grounded strategies to foster interaction and engagement (DIR/Floortime, RDI, SCERTS).

 Brad Stoller, Drama Therapist